stibbons1990/hex/docs/blog/posts/2024-06-30-self-hosted-time-tracking-with-activitywatch.md

 ---
+date: 2024-06-30
+categories:
+ - linux
+ - kubernetes
+ - docker
+ - server
+ - ActivityWatch
+ - time-tracking
+ - self-hosted
-title:  "Self-hosted time tracking with ActivityWatch"
+title: Self-hosted time tracking with ActivityWatch
-date:   2024-06-30 12:30:24 +0200
-categories: linux kubernetes docker server ActivityWatch time-tracking self-hosted
 ---

 A big chunk of my time is spent **at** the computer, also during